-If you choose to implement multiple organisation RADIUS proxy servers for resilience or performance/load sharing, you will have to configure peering between them.
+If you choose to implement multiple organisation RADIUS proxy servers for resilience or

 Configure Attribute Filtering

 Frequently organisations make use of attributes within RADIUS packet during the Access-Request / Challenge and Accounting exchanges to check user/machine parameters or to control how users are given access to the network.
 Such exchanges are frequently of local relevance only and can cause problems during remote authentication attempts.
 Filtering of all but the most essential RADIUS attributes from the returning packets should therefore be implemented to avoid the local access point at the Visited site receiving attributes it doesn't know how to handle.